catppuccin/userstyles/docs/how-to-write-a-userstyle.md

 ### The `#catppuccin` mixin

 We'll refer to this next section of the template as the "`#catppuccin` mixin".
-You can ignore the first half of this section with all of the `@<color>: @catppuccin[@@lookup][@<color>];` lines and skip right to the comment where it says `// Start styling your website here:`.
-As the comment suggests, you can start adding your styles here.
-For `example.org`, I added a few basic declarations for colors and background colors:
+You can ignore the first half of this section with all of the `@<color>: @catppuccin[@@lookup][@<color>];` lines and skip to the comment where it says `// Start styling your website here:`.
+As the comment suggests, you will write the CSS rules for your port here.
+Here is what it looks like for our `example.org` port:

 <!-- prettier-ignore -->
 ```less